 2011 Indiana Men's Soccer Highlight Video

-Brian Maisonneuve joined the Indiana coaching staff in January 2010 and is in his third season with the Hoosiers.
+Brian Maisonneuve joined the Indiana coaching staff in January 2010 and enters his fifth season with the Hoosiers in the fall of 2014, as well as his second year as associate head coach.
 Maisonneuve returned to Bloomington after a two-year stint as assistant coach at Louisville.

 During his two seasons the Cardinals were 24-11-4 overall and 13-7-1 in Big East play with two NCAA Tournament appearances.
 Prior to Louisville, Maisonneuve spent four years as an assistant coach with the U.S. U-17 National Team in Florida.
 He also served as an assistant coach for the U.S. U-20 National Team in 2007 during the CONCACAF qualification process and coached the U-20s in the 2007 FIFA World Cup in Canada.
 Before joining the coaching ranks, Maisonneuve spent nine seasons with the Columbus Crew of Major League Soccer and was a member of the United States' 1998 World Cup team, appearing in all three matches.
 He was also a member of the 1996 U.S. Olympic team, leading the squad with a pair of goals in the tournament.

 "This is home for me," Maisonneuve said.
 "Being here for my college career meant a lot and the relationships I have built with Coach (Jerry) Yeagley, with Todd and Ernie and the support staff, it really became home for me.
 To have the opportunity to come home and coach meant a tremendous amount to me.
 This is arguably the best program in the country, and being part of the IU family again with the facilities, the players, to help continue to build the program is something special and it meant a lot to me and my family to return to Bloomington."